TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 17/2 Kings 17.32.md

 ---

-So they feared Jehovah, and made unto them from among themselves priests of the high places, who sacrificed for them in the houses of the high places.
+So they feared Yahweh, and made to them from among themselves priests of the high places, who sacrificed for them in the houses of the high places.